Going Fast with SQLite and Python

 The most powerful hook of all is not available through the standard libary driver, however: the ability to programmatically define complete tables (which are then queried using ordinary SQL).
 Using the virtual table APIs, it is possible to create completely dynamic tables.
 Or, put another way, to create user-defined functions that return tabular data.

 The apsw SQLite driver provides hooks for implementing virtual tables in Python, but the APIs are close correlates to their C equivalents and can be tricky to work with for simple use-cases.
-A simpler approach is available through the vtfunc library (and will be included in the 3.x release of peewee).
+A simpler approach is available through the SQLite extension library included in the 3.x release of peewee.

-Let's look at a simple example using vtfunc, in which we'll create a user-defined function that returns tabular results (which can be joined, filtered, ordered, etc just like any normal query).
+Let's look at a simple example using vtfunc, a standalone implementation of the virtual-table helper included with Peewee.
+In this example we'll create a user-defined function that returns tabular results (which can be joined, filtered, ordered, etc just like any normal query).

 Generating series of integers